NASA-DEVELOP/VOCAL/README.md

 * [ ] Move database to MySQL and get away from sqlite
 * [ ] Start integrating testing?
 * [ ] Radial Shapes
+* [ ] Dynamic page loading for a smoother transition with panning data

 ## Notes: